 MM-D-4: Monitoring for Archaeological Resources.
 Before ground disturbance, an archaeological monitor shall be present during initial excavation activities as stipulated in the Monitoring Plan.
 The qualified archaeologist may designate an archaeologist to conduct the monitoring under their direction.
 Specifically, field observations regarding the geo-archaeological setting shall be conducted to determine the presence of undisturbed sediments capable of preserving archaeological remains, and the depth at which these sediments would no longer be capable of containing archaeological material.
 The duration and timing of the monitoring shall be determined by the qualified archaeologist in consultation with the Department of City Planning and the Project Applicant.
-At the conclusion of monitoring activities, a technical report shall be prepared documenting the methods and results of all work completed under the Monitoring Plan.
-The report shall be prepared under the supervision of a qualified archaeologist and submitted to City Planning and the South Central Coastal Information Center.
+At the conclusion of monitoring activities, a technical report shall be prepared documenting the methods and results of all work completed under the Monitoring Plan, including any finds that are determined to not be a unique archaeological resource.
+The report shall be prepared under the supervision of a qualified archaeologist and shall be submitted to City Planning and the South Central Coastal Information Center when the activities are complete.